mielvds/noise-website/index.md

 <div class="entry-title"><a href="{{ root_url }}{{ post.url }}">{{ post.date | date: "%b %-d, %Y" }} | {{ post.title }}</a></div>
 </div>

 Every Semantic Web researcher has been there: you spend days of work, but the results just don’t give the answer you were hoping for.
 The work ends up, like so many, part of the **File Drawer Effect**: they **never get reported** because of **negative or inconclusive outcome**.
 This occurs as a result of a publication bias towards positive results in Semantic Web, as in other fields.
-However, **negative or inconclusive results** are **fundamental** to the research process and can be just as **valuable**.
+However, **negative or inconclusive results** are **fundamental** to the research process and can be as **valuable** as positive results.

 This workshop provides a forum for such attempted approaches, methodologies, or implementations.
 Researchers are urged to report **null, disappointing or inconclusive attempts** in the Semantic Web and Linked Open Data research field.
-We specifically target sound works, thus scientifically or technically relevant contributions, with negative or inconclusive results after an evaluation.
+We specifically target sound approaches and, scientifically and technically relevant contributions, that produced negative or inconclusive experimental results.

 We welcome submissions in, but not limited to, the following categories:

-- **Applied research methodology** in the context of Semantic Web and Linked Data that produces unexpected, inconclusive, provocative or negative results.
+- **Applied research methodology** in the context of the Semantic Web and Linked Data that produces unexpected, inconclusive, non-confirmatory or negative results.
 - **Mismatches between theoretical designs (or properties) and experimental results**.
-  - theoretical sound approaches that fail in implementation or
+  - Theoretical sound approaches that fail at implementation level, or
-  - approaches with wrong assumptions regarding Semantic Web technology
+  - Approaches with wrong assumptions in regards to Semantic Web technologies
 - **Generality limitations** of solutions that **help to advance** the state of the art.
   - Solutions that only outperform the state-of the-art in a very specific context.
   - Papers that verify or refute results published in the past